Where everything's made with love

 22. If jars do not seal, you can put on a new lid and reprocess or store the relish in the refrigerator and use it within two weeks.

-If you liked this recipe, you are my people!
-Please share it on your social media accounts, such as Facebook, Instagram, Pinterest, and X!
-It would sure tickle me, and I'd be ever so grateful!
+If you liked this homemade corn relish recipe, you're my people!
+If you did, please share it on your social media accounts, such as Facebook, Instagram, Pinterest, and Twitter!
+It would sure tickle me, and I would be ever so grateful!

 Sharing is caring!